To answer the question of what is alternative data, you can simply understand it as data that can be used to gain insight into the investment process.

 It is also a similar situation for the retail industry, too, with customer reviews on products allowing retailers to determine which products are selling well and the ones that aren’t.
 Furthermore, obtaining alternative data also will enable organizations to remain as competitive as possible by continuing updating price changes.

 How to scrape alternative data

-Prior to the digital age, obtaining business insights was undoubtedly a mammoth task due to the amount of time and resources it took to obtain relevant data.
+Prior to the digital age, obtaining business insights was undoubtedly a mammoth task due to the amount of time and resources it took to obtain relevant information.
 Even as the years went by, this continued to be the case, as manually obtaining such data proved to be rather difficult.
 It’s for that very reason that a more effective solution was required – something that came in the form of web scraping.

-On the introduction of web scraping, the whole process of obtaining data became far more straightforward.
+On the introduction of web scraping, the whole process became far more straightforward.
 Although, it still required the intervention of experienced staff members such as IT specialists for it to function correctly.
 This meant that it wasn’t a particularly viable option for companies who didn’t have sufficient time or resources at their disposal.

 Using a web scraping tool to obtain alternative data sets from public websites means that a business can access useful insights without having to part with a huge amount of time and resources.
 So, it’s clear that many businesses across the globe can benefit from alternative data massively in the years to come.